nytimes/react-tracking/README.md

 class Page2 extends Component {...}
 ```

-When `Page1` will be mounted, event with data `{page: 'Page1', event: 'pageview'}` will be dispatched.
+When `Page1` mounts, event with data `{page: 'Page1', event: 'pageview'}` will be dispatched.
 When `Page2` will be mounted nothing will be dispatched.

 ### Advanced Usage